Skip to content

 Install procedure

 Run the following command in your terminal.
-The installer extracts the latest binary bundle (forge.dist) into ~/.local/share/alpha-forge/ and symlinks the executable as ~/.local/bin/forge.
+The installer extracts the latest binary bundle (forge.dist) into ~/.local/share/alpha-forge/ and symlinks the executable as ~/.local/bin/alpha-forge.

 curl -sSL https://alforge-labs.github.io/install.sh | bash